XinChengopenhub/RIS-WFL-DB-Generation-Method/README.md

 # RIS-WFL-DB-Generation-Method
 A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning

-This simulation code package is mainly used to generate Indoor RIS-assisted Wireless Fingerprint Localization  Database using the method of the following paper [1]:
+This simulation code package is mainly used to generate Indoor RIS-assisted Wireless Fingerprint Localization  Database using the method of the following paper:
-[1] Cheng X, He Y, Li M, et al. A fingerprint database generation method for RIS-assisted indoor positioning[J].
+Cheng X, He Y, Li M, et al. A fingerprint database generation method for RIS-assisted indoor positioning[J].
 IEEE Transactions on Wireless Communications, 2026, 25: 11932-11948.

 *********************************************************************************************************************************